iyer-karthik/covid19infobot/README.md

 The bot can also answer questions on symptoms, prevention methods, vaccination or method of spread for COVID-19.

-Additionally the bot can also get the number of confirmed or recovered cases or deaths due to COVID-19 in different countries with an additional functionality of plotting the results in a graph.
+Additionally the bot can also get the number of confirmed or recovered cases or deaths due to COVID-19 in different countries with an added functionality of plotting the results in a neat graph.

 Here's a demo.